gabrielsvpinheiro/trello-ai/README.md

 **Trello AI** is a Kanban task manager where users can create, move (via drag and drop), and delete their own tasks.
 It integrates authentication with Supabase to ensure each user sees only their own data, with real-time persistence.

+In addition, the AI integration allows users to input a goal or general task description, and the system will automatically generate step-by-step tasks using smart suggestions and automations — making productivity planning easier and more efficient.

 ---

 ## 🚀 Technologies Used